 While no one knows for sure how high Bitcoin will go, why not do some dubious speculation for entertainment purposes.

 According to the Cowen model, the answer depends heavily on timing.
 As time passes, a monotonically increasing fair value (calculated by taking the natural log of the price to fair value ratio) allows for a potentially higher peak.
 Here is the source for Cowen’s model.

-If the peak occurs 2022, the price could go as high as $100,000.
+If the peak occurs in 2023, the price could go as high as $100,000.
 The later it occurs, the higher it has the potential to be.
 Bitcoin’s current price is a long way away from its all-time high of $69k in November of 2021.
 However, many experts are still bullish on seeing a pretty steady price increase in the near future.